-Comptoir du Cacao is a French chocolate factory run by Desmartins family that chooses to focus on exporting and chocolate trade shows abroad.
+Comptoir du Cacao is a French chocolate factory run by the Desmartins family that chooses to focus on exporting and chocolate trade shows abroad.
 Their last market?
 Shanghai city and its cosmopolitan citizens.
-We moved to the French trade Wine and Gastronomy 2017 in Angers to meet Mrs. Roucheray, a multitasking employee and saleswoman at the chocolate factory, this time exhibitor at the chocolate village.
+We moved to the French trade Wine and Gastronomy 2017 in Anger to meet Mrs. Roucheray, a multitasking employee and saleswoman at the chocolate factory, this time exhibitor at the chocolate village.

 Faced with cheap industrial chocolates, hand-crafted factories are on a roll.
 No doubt for Ms. Roucheray that a chocolate factory must target high-end to seduce the Chinese market:

 “The Chinese are looking for major brands.
 The influence of France helps a lot because it gives us a representation of quality in one’s mind.
 Visit the local trade show also helps a lot to make our brand & products more famous.”

 The company does not hesitate to travel abroad and offer to taste the products to make itself known.
 They have participated in several trade fairs in Shanghai: “We offer a lot of tastings to our Chinese customers, not a single kind of chocolate testing but on the contrary all the different kinds that will be found in the box.

 We make sure they will like every product of our compositions.
 Generally, chocolates like ganache truffle or liquor are the ones left untouched because they are less popular for customers’ taste, so we do not work with ganache truffle or liquor chocolate.
 We let no surprise in terms of ingredients inside.”

 Tip 2.
 Adapt yourself to the local (Chinese) market with Localization